hyundai-robotics/doc-svtool-change/1-intro/2-specs.md

 ﻿#  1.2 Specifications

-The specifications of the Servo Tool Change function in the Hi6 robot controller are as follows:
+The specifications of the Servo Tool Change function in the ${cont_model} robot controller are as follows:

 | Item | Specification |